amirezafahimi/FindPix/README.md

 - **Domain Layer**: Contains business logic and use cases for interacting with the data.
 - **Presentation Layer**: Comprises the UI logic implemented with Jetpack Compose.

-## Initial Search Query

-When the user opens the app for the first time, the default search query is set to "fruits."
-This provides users with a predefined starting point to explore images related to fruits.
-However, after the initial launch, the app will remember the user's last search query.
-So, subsequent times the app is opened, it will automatically initiate a search with the last query used by the user.
-If the app has not been used before or if the user cleared their search history, it will default to the "fruits" search query again.

 ## Features

 1. **Search Functionality**: Users can enter keywords and search for images.